maozhihengbob2/learngit/readme.txt

-Git is a system.
+Git is a system.mao
-Git is free software.
+Git is free software.gao